Carefully Consider Donors for Capital Campaign Success

 Your donors are vital to your capital campaign success.
 While traditional feasibility studies determine whether your goal is reasonable, they may not give you all the information you need about your donors and their giving interest.
 A comprehensive pre-campaign planning study combined with a feasibility study will properly prepare you to launch a capital campaign.

-our study should include everything normally associated with a feasibility study plus it should create a detailed fundraising plan and case statement while actively cultivating potential leaders and donors.
+Your study should include everything normally associated with a feasibility study plus it should create a detailed fundraising plan and case for support while actively cultivating potential leaders and donors.
 It should be considered the "first step" in launching a capital campaign.

 1. Feasibility: Determination of the expected maximum and minimum amounts that could be raised in a capital campaign.